VashTetr/TroveStuff/README.md

 3. open the Script and choose your trove version :)

 - 2nd Method:
-1. Open the Mod Migration Tool.exe
+1. Open the Mod Migration Tool.exe  (Could be broken atm. for unkown reason)
 2. Put the mod folder and ModCfgs folder in the same directory as the script
 3. Choose your Trove Version